 Skip to main content

-• Check if there’s an out-of-network deductible - most plans require you to pay a certain amount out-of-pocket before they start reimbursing.
+• Check if there’s an out-of-network deductible.
+Most plans require you to pay a certain amount out-of-pocket before they start reimbursing.

 • Look at coinsurance rates, for example, if your plan covers 60% out-of-network, you’ll be reimbursed for 60% of the allowed amount, not necessarily what you paid.

-3. How to Submit a Claim
+3. How to submit a claim

 • Fill out the form with your details and attach the superbill.